MLB Advanced Media Case Study

 MLB Advanced Media (MLBAM) wanted a new way to capture and analyze every play using data-collection and analysis tools.
-It needed a platform that could quickly ingest data from ballparks across North America, provide enough compute power for real-time analytics, produce results in seconds, and then be shut down during the
+It needed a platform that could quickly ingest data from ballparks across North America, provide enough compute power for real-time analytics, produce results in seconds, and then be shut down during the off season.
+It turned to AWS to power its revolutionary Player Tracking System, which is transforming the sport by revealing new, richly detailed information about the nuances and athleticism of the game—information that’s generating new levels of excitement among fans, broadcasters, and teams.

 It was a legend-making play for fans of baseball—a sport built on legends going back 150 years.
 In the third inning of the winner-takes-all Game Seven of the 2014 World Series, the San Francisco Giants and Kansas City Royals were tied at two.
 The Royals’ Eric Hosmer hit the ball hard, driving it toward centerfield.
 If the ball cleared the infield, the hit could have sparked a rally.